monaghanfireservice

 Monaghan Fire & Civil Protection is a retained fire service.
 Retained firefighters are an essential part of the Fire & Rescue Service.
 They serve rural communities in Monaghan, responding to an alerter when an emergency 112/999 call is received.
-A retained firefighter must live or work within five minute response of the fire station.
+A retained firefighter must live or work within a six minute response of the fire station.
 Clearly, flexibility is key and retained fire fighters will need to be either self-employed or have an employer who is supportive and willing for the firefighter to leave work at a moments notice to attend an emergency.

 What is involved in becoming a FireFighter?